Crunch-io/webdocs/crunch/home.md

 ![](images/ReportBug.png)

-If you believe you have found a bug, you can report it from within the application - click your user name in the upper right and select **Report a Problem**.
+If you believe you have found a bug, you can report it from within the application - click the help icon in the upper right and select **Report a Problem**.
 You’ll be able to send us a message along with a screenshot.
 You can also email us at [support@crunch.io](mailto:support@crunch.io).

 ### Requesting a Feature